Boarding • Leave Arrangements (REACH)

 Years 7 - 10

-Students are permitted to take weekday leave to Dean Street, provided that:
+Students are permitted to take one long (Deant Street) and one short (Aldi/Harris Farm) street leave per week, provided that:

-• they sign in and out through REACH
+• they communicate with a member of staff and sign out through REACH

-• the leave does not interfere with commitments
+• the leave does not interfere with other commitments

 • they are accompanied by at least one other student

-Students may only take street leave once during Monday – Thursday.
+Students may take street leave as requested, provided that:

 Sunday Night Leave